Ditching the All or Nothing Approach to Fitness

 Even if just a couple of these statements ring some bells, you could potentially benefit from minimising your black or white thinking and zooming out to look at the bigger picture.

-The problem with the all or nothing approach
+The Problem with the All or Nothing Approach

 On the surface, it might appear as if the all or nothing approach isn’t so bad, as it pushes you towards perfection.
 However, this is exactly where the root issue lies – for human beings, perfection is unattainable.
 When we say: “give the program your all”, we are fully aware that it’s not realistic to ask you for maximum effort, all the time.
 In other words, whilst 70-80% commitment may be achievable for most people (and even 90% can be realistic for certain people), 100% is simply not attainable long-term, nor should it be!
 This is because life is variable, and things change!
 Not to mention your 80, 90 or 100% is going to look different day to day depending on other life factors.